perracodex/kcrud/README.md

 similar results.
 For example, different authentication methods (JWT and Basic, despite Basic being discouraged); different approaches to exception handling and validations across layers.
 The project also delves into data persistence, illustrating different methods to store enums in databases, field level encryption, etc.

-While the project includes a GraphQL implementation, its primary focus remains on REST principles, with GraphQL serving mainly as an educational side aspect.

 ---